 What is there to do in New Delhi?
-Why not venture out of Delhi and experience India on one of these incredible weekend trips.
+Why not venture out of the city and experience India on one of these incredible weekend trips around Delhi.

 As the capital of India, New Delhi was strategically situated at the center of numerous empires and kingdoms.
 Consequently, the metropolis is filled with countless historical monuments.
 However, modern Delhi’s urban layout is vastly different from that of its pre-developed, nature-dominated cityscape.